Comparison

 Do you need someone to answer and take a message, or do you need the call moved closer to a booked appointment?
 Those are different jobs.

 A traditional answering service can be fine for overflow.
 But pet care has repeated, structured questions.
-That structure is where AI can perform well.
+That structure is where software can help.

 How they compare